vgmstream/vgmstream/readme.txt

 This is vgmstream, a library for playing streamed audio from video games.
 It is very much under development.
-There are two end-user bits: a command line decoder called "test", and a Winamp plugin called "in_vgmstream".
+There are two end-user bits: a command line decoder called "test.exe", and a Winamp plugin called "in_vgmstream".

 *********** IMPORTANT!! ***********
 --- needed files (for Windows)  ---